 (I) Became the Governor of Egypt, (Genesis 41:40-46)

 Fluctuations were God’s method of teaching Joseph to sustain hope.
-He uses the same method to teach us the same, so that we shall know how to sustain hope even in the most hopeless situations.
+He uses the same method to teach us the same so that we shall know how to sustain hope even in the most hopeless situations.
 Some of the great leaders in the secular world actually were able to achieve greatness because they kept their hopes alive even when all of their hopes were gone.
-The great leaders like Nelson Mandela and Jawaharlal Nehru did not let circumstances to kill their hopes for the future.
-They educated themselves, addressed their followers even from prison cells with the hopes of returning to their rightful places in leadership one day.
+Great leaders like Nelson Mandela and Jawaharlal Nehru did not let circumstances kill their hopes for the future.
+They educated themselves and addressed their followers even from prison cells with the hopes of returning to their rightful places in leadership one day.
 They were leaders who did not know God and there’s no evidence to claim that God was with them in their times of suffering.
 But the Bible repeatedly says that God was with Joseph, (Genesis 39:2; 39:23).
-It is this awareness of God’s presence even in times of calamity that helps us not to loose hope.
+It is this awareness of God’s presence even in times of calamity that helps us not to lose hope.

-Opportunity is how God respond to leaders who place their hope in him.
+Opportunity is how God responds to leaders who place their hope in him.
 But hope without faithfulness is futile.
-God gave Joseph the opportunity of a life time because he remained faithful to both God and man even when he was placed under literally unbearable pressure, (Genesis 39:7-9; 22).
+God gave Joseph the opportunity of a lifetime because he remained faithful to both God and man even when he was placed under literally unbearable pressure, (Genesis 39:7-9; 22).

-Jesus also emphasized the importance of faithfulness in great length, (Luke 12:41-48).
-God use circumstances to test potential leaders for their faithfulness and continues the test until the leader proves his faithfulness.
+Jesus also emphasized the importance of faithfulness at great length, (Luke 12:41-48).
+God uses circumstances to test potential leaders for their faithfulness and continues the test until the leader proves his faithfulness.
 Remember, when under pressure being faithful is not as easy as it sounds.
 But God will reward us if we stand the test until the end.